canonical/ubuntu-image/ubuntu-image.rst

     contain useful information about the target image, like image identification data, system name, build timestamp etc.

+--sector-size SIZE
+    When creating the disk image file, use the given sector size.
+This can be either 512 or 4096 (4k sector size), defaulting to 512.

 State machine options
 ---------------------